AlephCubed/bevy_alchemy/README.md

 For some effects it makes sense to allow stacking, so a single entity could be effected multiple times at once.
 For others, each effect should only be applied once.

 Both behaviours are supported, and can be selected using an effect's `MergeMode`.
+Effects are consider the same if the entities have the same name.

 | Mode   | Behaviour                                                                               |
 |--------|-----------------------------------------------------------------------------------------|